JosefNemec/Playnite/doc/tutorials/extensions/plugins.md

 Don't forget to implement functionality for template methods and properties that by default return `NotImplementedException` exception.

+> [!NOTE]
+If you are having issue compiling plugin created from template, then make sure that nuget dependencies are downloaded and installed properly.
+You can do that by using "Manage NuGet Packages" menu after right-clicking on plugin solution/project in solution explorer.

 ### Manually

 #### 1. Create plugin project